tdevere/ADO_DNS_LABS/labs/lab1/README.md

 **Why send now?**

-In the real world, you would open this support case to get help queued up while you continue investigating.
+In the real world, you would open this collaboration request to get help queued up while you continue investigating.
 Even if you solve it yourself before they respond, documenting your investigation helps:
 - Track progress for management/stakeholders
 - Create a paper trail for post-incident reviews
 - Get feedback on your troubleshooting approach